 Medical University of South Carolina

-A common treatment for relapsed or A cancer that is resistant to treatment. diffuse large B-cell lymphoma (DLBCL) is salvage Treatment with drugs to stop the growth of rapidly dividing cancer cells, including lymphoma cells. followed by an A type of bone marrow or stem cell transplantation in which a patient receives his or her own cells. stem cell transplant (a transplant of a patient’s own healthy cells).
-Though this treatment can lead to a There are no signs or symptoms of lymphoma, and a significant period of time (usually defined by years) has passed during which there are no relapses., only a small proportion of these patients achieve this.
+A common treatment for relapsed or refractory diffuse large B-cell lymphoma (DLBCL) is salvage chemotherapy followed by an autologous stem cell transplant (a transplant of a patient’s own healthy cells).
+Though this treatment can lead to a cure, only a small proportion of these patients achieve this.
 Dr. Hess’s LCRMP project adds novel therapeutic CC-486 (an oral version of the targeted agent azacitidine) to salvage chemotherapy in order to increase the chemotherapy sensitive of DLBCL, thus hopefully improving

-Dr. Hess is currently Assistant Professor of Hematology and Oncology at the Medical University of South Carolina, where he is also the Hollings Abnormal cell growth that cannot be controlled by the body's natural defenses.
-Cancerous cells can grow and eventually form tumors.
-Center CAR-T Cell Adult Clinical Director and the Lymphoma Clinical Director.
+Dr. Hess is currently Assistant Professor of Hematology and Oncology at the Medical University of South Carolina, where he is also the Hollings Cancer Center CAR-T Cell Adult Clinical Director and the Lymphoma Clinical Director.
 Noting that in his roles at MUSC he is attempting to establish the institution as a national presence in lymphoma, Dr. Hess is “very excited” to be a part of the LCRMP and establish collaborations both with his peers in the program and the LCRMP faculty.
 “I look forward to meeting so many experts in the field and not only collaborating with them during the Workshop by for many years to come.”